Upskilling and Key Skills for Pharma Recruitment

 Such shifts, which influence not only labour supply and demand but also job profiles, frequently cause public unrest due to delays in service and medicine.
 Nonetheless, they have the potential to benefit patients, employees, and manufacturers.
 Technological advancements offer more efficient and effective operations across industries; for example, labour markets can leverage digital talent platforms to link employees with jobs.
 While demand for manual and physical labour is declining, demand for socioemotional and technological abilities is increasing.
 The new industrial models in pharma, in particular, aim to improve the patient experience and outcomes.

 New product modalities (such as cell and gene therapy), digitisation, and advanced analytics have been and will continue to be the most significant disruptors in pharma operations.
 More than 80% of pharma manufacturing companies have already experienced a talent mismatch as a result of these disruptors.
 Only 10% of the impact of disruption that frontline staff believe they are experiencing first-hand is perceived by executives.
-At least half of all frontline workers are already feeling the effects of the disruption in their jobs, while another 25% expect to be effected within the next five years.
+At least half of all frontline workers are already feeling the effects of the disruption in their jobs, while another 25% expect to be affected within the next five years.